-I Liceum Ogolnoksztalcace in Gliwice (IB School 006264) has become a registered UCAS Centre (there are only few schools - centres in Poland).
+I Liceum Ogolnoksztalcace Dwujezyczne in Gliwice (IB School 006264) is a registered UCAS Centre (there are only few schools - centres in Poland).

-It means our students - applicants to British universities can make their application through our school and an experienced teacher - UCAS advisor, who graduated from a British university, provides advice and guidance at every stage of the process from. (i.e. when the application is ready we send it to UCAS).
+It means our students - applicants to British universities can make their application through our school and an experienced teacher - UCAS advisor provides advice and guidance at every stage of the process from. (i.e. when the application is ready we send it to UCAS).

 More information about UCAS: